Rossstevo/todolist/README.md

 # To-do list

-I made this ToDo list to help me get more familiar with React and React Styling.
+I made this To-do list to get more familiar with React and React Styling.

 I followed a guide set by WebDevSimplified youtube video [https://www.youtube.com/watch?v=hQAHSlTtcmY] to build the app and then added some custom styling.